jsturma/gce-disks-export/README.md

 Export Google Cloud instances disks in your favorite format and store in [Cloud Storage](https://cloud.google.com/storage/).
 Supported image formats are `vmdk` (default), `vhdx`, `vpc`, `vdi`, and `qcow2`.

-## How script works
+## How script works,for each instance

-1. Retrieve all GCE instances, from specified project or your current Google project
-2. For each instances, it Select automatically all disks on your current Google Project
+1. Selects automatically all disks on your current/specified Google Project
-3. Creates a new image for each selected disk
+2. Creates a new image for each selected disk
-4. Stores all images in a Google Storage bucket
+3. Stores all images in a Google Storage bucket
-5. Removes all images from Google Cloud
+4. Removes all images from Google Cloud

 You can run the script from your **bash console** or from [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).
 You need login in **Google Cloud SDK** before running script, for a fast execution run it in **Cloud Shell**